MannLabs/alphatims/README.md

 By using the editable flag `-e`, all modifications to the AlphaTims [source code folder](alphatims) are directly reflected when running AlphaTims.
 Note that the AlphaTims folder cannot be moved and/or renamed if an editable version is installed.

 To avoid calling `conda activate alphatims` and `conda deactivate` every time AlphaTims is used, the binary execution can be added as an alias.
-On linux, this can be done with e.g.:
+On linux and MacOS, this can be done with e.g.:

 ```bash
 conda activate alphatims